guido-erdtsieck/guido-erdtsieck/README.md

 🌱 Currently learning: Deepening my knowledge in ASP.NET, C#, and .NET ecosystem

-📫 How to reach me: Contact me via LinkedIn or email me at developer@guidoerdtsieck.nl.
+📫 How to reach me: Contact me via LinkedIn or email me at developer@guidoerdtsieck.nl

 ## My Skills 🧠